rfox12/quasar-typescript-starter/README.md

 It's probably better to wrap boot functions into a wrapper which automatically applies typings, after we fully specified them.
 Something like `createBootLoader(ctx: ???[, ...others parameters])`.

-I also didn't understand if placing `Vue.use(...)` and static declarations outside of the function is a good thing or not.
+I also don't understand if placing `Vue.use(...)` and static declarations outside boot function is a good thing or not.
 For consistency I'd keep everything inside the function.
-Also, if there are no performance issues, I'd always use `Vue` instance provided via parameter to install plugins as this makes the boot function "pure" by any means and you can easily switch it during unit tests, for example.
+Also, if there are no performance issues, I'd always use `Vue` instance provided as parameter to install plugins as this makes the boot function "pure" by any means and you can easily switch it during unit tests, for example.

 ---